Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Bladder exstrophy affects a baby’s urinary system.
-Typically, when your bladder fills with urine, nerve signals tell your brain that your bladder is full.
-To urinate (pee), your bladder contracts (squeezes) and forces urine through your urethra and out of your body.
+Typically, when your bladder fills with pee, nerve signals tell your brain that your bladder is full.
+Your bladder muscles contract (squeeze) and force pee through a tube from your bladder to the outside of your body (urethra).

 With bladder exstrophy, the cloaca (clo-AY-ka) doesn’t develop as it should.
 The cloaca is the area where the reproductive, digestive and urinary organs come together.
-Babies with bladder exstrophy empty urine through the opening in the abdomen instead of through the urethra.
+Babies with bladder exstrophy empty pee through an opening in their abdomens instead of through their urethras.

-Bladder exstrophy is one condition in a group of birth defects called bladder exstrophy-epispadias complex (BEEC).
-Some babies are born with one type of BEEC.
+Bladder exstrophy is one condition in a group of congenital conditions (birth defects) that healthcare providers call bladder exstrophy-epispadias complex (BEEC).
+Some babies have one type of BEEC at birth.
 Others have multiple BEEC conditions.

 Advertisement